We're on a mission to protect your health!

 Public Health 10 Essential Services and Benefits

-The 10 Essential Public Health Services describe the public health activities that all communities should undertake and serve as the framework for the NPHPS instruments.
-Public health systems should
+The 10 Essential Public Health Services describe the public health activities that all communities should undertake and serve as the framework for the National Public Health Performance Standards.
+Public health systems:

 - Monitor health status to identify and solve community health problems.